 Accompanied by her three souls—stern and scholarly yang; impulsive, romantic yin; and wise, shining hun, Leiyin delves back in time to review her life and sees the spoiled and privileged teenager she once was.
 But when she learns what must be done to release her into the afterlife, she also realizes the time for making amends is shorter than she thought.

 anie Chang draws upon family history for her novels, incorporating tales of life in China before the Second World War and legends about ancestors who encountered dragons, ghosts, and immortals.

 Born in Taiwan, Janie has lived in the Philippines, Iran, Thailand, and New Zealand.
 She now lives in Vancouver with her husband and the rescue cat known as HRH Mischa, Queen of the Universe.
 MORE ...

 S ocial media.
 Sigh.
-Yes, I'm active on Facebook, check in regularly to Twitter, fallen behind on Pinterest and only just gave up my Blackberry so struggling to learn Instagram on my new Android phone.
+Yes, I'm active on Facebook, check in regularly to Twitter, fallen behind on Pinterest and HRH Mischa the feline writing mentor seems to have taken over my Instagram account.
 Follow at your peril.
 But if you only want to be bothered by the Really Big News, just sign up to my Newsletter.